leirhyh/ISQA8086_Assignment/Information_Seeking/Dataset1_info_transect data at Eaglenest Wildlife Sanctuary.md

 ### The license or terms of use
+The data set is under license of CC0 1.0.
 The data set can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.
-The detailed terms of use is as [following link](http://datadryad.org/pages/policies).
+To the extent possible under law, the authors have waived all copyright and related or neighboring rights to this data.

 ### Potential data users and decision-makers for this data
 The data may be valuable and important for Ministry of Environment & Forests, Government of India, local and domestic or international conservation agency or scientist.